 Any substantive exhibit not objected to shall be deemed admissible into evidence by operation of the Final Pretrial Order without any need for foundation testimony unless the exhibit is not referred to during trial testimony or otherwise published to the jury.
-There is no need to list every conceivable exhibit that can possibly be used, and parties are discouraged from overdesignating exhibits, because we will examine exhibits one-by-one during the final pretrial conference, and plainly inadmissible exhibits, or exhibits that parties will not likely use, will needlessly consume time.
+There is no need to list every conceivable exhibit that can possibly be used, and parties are discouraged from over-designating exhibits, because we will examine exhibits one-by-one during the final pretrial conference, and plainly inadmissible exhibits, or exhibits that parties will not likely use, will needlessly consume time.
 Therefore, the parties should submit a list of trial exhibits they definitely intend to introduce.
-At the same time, the parties must limit objections to only good-faith objections.
-Frivolous and boilerplate objections will waste time, because in preparation for the pretrial conference, the Court will review, as much as possible, the exhibits and the objections-routine objections that will likely be resolved at trial (e.g., foundation) need not be included.
+At the same time, the parties must limit objections to only goodfaith objections.
+Frivolous and boilerplate objections will waste time, because in preparation for the pretrial conference, the Court will review, as much as possible, the exhibits and the objections.
 The parties shall stipulate to the authenticity of exhibits whenever possible.

 During the trial, for clarity for the jury and the record, the offering party must still move to admit the exhibit into evidence before publishing it to the jury.
 The Court will ask whether there is any "further" objection so that any pretrial objection is preserved.